molily/molily.de/_posts/2019-02-03-testing-angular.md

 Should we write tests for Modules at all?
 If there is a reference error in the Module, the compilation step (`ng build`) fails before the automated tests scrutinize the build.
 “Failing fast” is good from a software quality perspective.

 There are certain Module errors that surface not before runtime.
 These can be caught with a _smoke test_.
-Given this module:
+Given this Module:

 ```typescript
 import { NgModule } from '@angular/core';